pavsethi/projects/Huffman/README.md

-Assignment 7 - A (Huffman Coding) Tree Grows in Santa Cruz

 This program implements a Huffman encoder and decoder.
 The Huffman encoder will read an input file, find its Huffman encoding, and use the encoding to compress the file.
 The decoder will take in a compressed file and decompress it, bringing it back to its original size.
 We will create four abstract data types: nodes, priority queues, codes, and stacks.

 The files included are: